def324/sunside/README.md

 Next steps:

-- Optional: visualize twilight bands for the global overlay.
 - If the UI grows further: move more state/logic out of `App.svelte` into dedicated modules/stores and/or extract finer-grained components.